nswerner/handmade/NOTES.md

 NOTES:

     1) I seem to hit a hiccup everytime I extract new information out of the backend.
 A helpful hint to myself:
-        - It all goes back to the Model; Models have associations you can use to help extract extraneous data.
+        - It all goes back to the Model; Models have associations you can use to help extract extraneous data (to reduce server load be sure to lazy-load information with an includes)
-        - Data is fetched from the database in the controller and passed to a backend view, an api route that uses json.jbuilder
+        - Data is fetched from the database in the controller (active record) and passed to a backend view, an api route that uses json.jbuilder
         - The api view needs to extract only the data we need from the full object (Protect your private data!)
-        - Normal actions must be modified if we'll be receiving pieces of state that live in utilize different reducers
+        - Normal actions must be modified if we'll be receiving pieces of state that utilize different reducers
         - The reducers must be modified to listen (case statements) and extract data from that action
         - Verify state looks like you expect it too on several actions, if not every action related to those reducers